hansevant/font21-laravel/README.md

     php artisan key:generate
     ```

-5. Creaete the database with same name in .env files
+5. Create the database with same name in .env files
 6. Run database migration and seed

     ```sh